eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 DSCI100 is taught in the UBC Department of Statistics, but this new Python section was first taught by Prof. L. Heagy of the Dep't of EOAS in winter 2023.
 This major course adapation involved the following activities carried out between 2021 and 2023.

 * Adapting the R-based textbook to Python.
+The result is [online](https://python.datasciencebook.ca/intro.html), and the [source is on GitHub](https://github.com/UBC-DSCI/introduction-to-datascience-python).
 * Adapting all learning worksheets from R to Python.
 * Adapting teaching materials (slide decks, classroom materials, etc.) from R to Python.
 * Teaching the first "Python cohort" of this course.